So, You’ve Written A Screenplay

 6) Know Yourself & Your Own Industry

-i) Get talking to directors & producers BUT be realistic.
+i) Get talking to directors & producers about your screenplay BUT be realistic.

 If you’re someone starting out, chances are the bigwig prodcos aren’t going to be knocking your door down.
 But that’s cool; that’ll come with time.
 Instead, find people the same “level” as you.